payton/discord-backup-utility/README.md

 # Discord Backup Utility

 A simple command line interface to backup data from a Discord server.
-This is meant to be used as a last-case resort in the event that a Discord server is compromised.
+This is meant to be used as a worst-case resort in the event that a Discord server is compromised.

 ## Requirements
 Before using the CLI, you must obtain your authorization token.